-Get Started with Apollo Server
+Get started with Apollo Server

 Run an instance of Apollo Server that lets you execute queries against your schema

-This tutorial assumes that you are familiar with the command line and JavaScript and have installed a recent Node.js (v14.16.0+) version.
-Additionally, for those interested, this tutorial includes an optional section describing how to set up Apollo Server with TypeScript.
+This tutorial assumes that you are familiar with the command line and JavaScript, and that you have a recent version of Node.js (8+) installed.

+This tutorial walks you through installing and configuring Apollo Server.
+If you're just getting started with GraphQL or the Apollo platform, we recommend first completing the full-stack tutorial .

 Step 1: Create a new project